Shigella flexneri: Discovery

 The species was named after the American physician Simon Flexner; the genus Shigella is named after Japanese physician Kiyoshi Shiga, who researched the cause of dysentery.
-Shiga entered the Tokyo Imperial University School of Medicine in 1892, during which he attended a lecture by Dr. Shibasaburo Kitasato.
-Shiga was impressed by Dr. Kitasato's intellect and confidence, so after graduating, he went to work for him as a research assistant at Institute for Infectious Diseases.
+Shiga entered the Tokyo Imperial University School of Medicine in 1892, during which he attended a lecture by Shibasaburo Kitasato.
+After graduating, Shiga went to work for Kitasato as a research assistant at Institute for Infectious Diseases.
 In 1897, Shiga focused his efforts on what the Japanese referred to as a "Sekiri" (dysentery) outbreak.
-These epidemics were detrimental to the Japanese people and occurred often in the late 19th century.
+These epidemics occurred often in the late 19th century.
 The 1897 sekiri epidemic affected >91,000, with a mortality rate of >20%.
 Shiga studied 32 dysentery patients and used Koch's Postulates to successfully isolate and identify the bacterium causing the disease.
 He continued to study and characterize the bacterium, identifying its methods of toxin production i.e. Shiga Toxin, and worked tirelessly to create a vaccine for the disease.